 This program began when a handful of retirees asked to share their love of music with RPS 205 students.
 The Fine Arts Department is looking for more volunteers with a background in band, choir, orchestra, art or theatre.
 Your experience – and time spent as a “grandpa” or “grandma” – will give students support and stability while enriching their lives with the arts.

-Academy Support Team (AST) members serve as ambassadors to connect the community with teachers and students as a positive advocate for the academies in the community.
-Responsibilities of ASTs may include:
+Advisory Council members serve as ambassadors to connect the community with teachers and students as a positive advocate for the academies in the community.
+Responsibilities may include:

 - Provide Curriculum Guidance - Share with staff the skills, tools, and knowledge needed to succeed in your career so teachers can incorporate these needs into their instruction.